Parenthood (1990 TV series)

-Parenthood is an American sitcom television series based on the 1989 film of the same name.
+Parenthood is an American sitcom television series based on the 1989 film.
 Executive produced by Ron Howard (who also co-wrote and directed the film), the series was produced by Imagine Television and Universal Television and aired for one season on NBC from August 20, 1990, to August 11, 1991.

 Parenthood was one of many failed movie-to-TV adaptations in the 1990–91 season, also including Baby Talk on ABC's TGIF (a follow-up to Look Who's Talking), Ferris Bueller on NBC and Uncle Buck on CBS.

 Synopsis

 The series delivered seriocomic vignettes on rearing children, revolving around four generations of a middle-class California family, the Buckmans (the movie took place in St. Louis, Missouri).
 The Huffners of the film were renamed the Merricks on the TV series.

 The pilot episode was considered by USA Today and the New York Post as the best movie-to-TV spin-off since M*A*S*H. However, ratings for the series were low and Parenthood was canceled after 12 episodes.

 The series is notable for featuring a number of people who at the time were unheard of but later became famous.
 One of the writers on the show was Joss Whedon.
 The cast featured Leonardo DiCaprio, David Arquette, and Thora Birch (billed simply as "Thora" here).